The face, more than any other part of the body defines and individual to the outside world.

 Face Lift Risks

 Injury to the nerves that control facial muscles or feeling (usually temporary).
 Infection, bleeding.
-Poor healing; excessive scarring.
+Poor healing; scarring.
 Asymmetry or change in hairline.

 Face Lift Recovery